 A range of solar lighting and power systems are available to BrightLife customers.
 Solar home systems offer three or more lights and charge mobile phones.
 Some models include a radio and even a TV.
 Additional lights and appliances may be added over time without the need to purchase a new system.

 For increased productivity, BrightLife customers can add solar-powered appliances to the system they already own.
 Appliances will soon expand beyond TVs to include water pumps, maize grinders and ice-makers.
 Each of these appliances is designed to be income-generating, which will offset product costs within the first year.

 BrightLife offers modern and innovative firewood and charcoal cookstoves.
 These products cuts toxic emissions by up to 90 percent and reduces fuel use by 50 percent or more.
 One clean cookstove in particular uses the heat from cooking to generate enough energy to charge a mobile phone or power an LED light.

 BrightLife is closely integrated with FINCA’s microfinance work.
-By using customer payment histories, BrightLife can build credit profiles for unbanked populations.
+By using customer payment histories from PAYGo, BrightLife can build credit profiles for unbanked populations.
 This allows BrightLife to link its customers to a broader set of financial products and services at FINCA Uganda.
 In doing so, we are building a bridge between energy access and financial inclusion.

 BrightLife represents a unique, exciting opportunity to drive lasting social impact.
 FINCA is looking for forward thinking partners committed to market-based solutions to poverty to make significant financial contributions for BrightLife.
 Your support will help subsidize product cost, fund product training, and enable product and network expansion.